keeferrourke/capitaine-cursors/README.md

 # Capitaine cursors

 This is an x-cursor theme inspired by macOS and based on KDE Breeze.
 The source files were made in Inkscape, and the theme was designed to pair well with my icon pack,
 [La Capitaine](https://github.com/keeferrourke/la-capitaine-icon-theme).

+This cursor should scale appropriately for any display resolution.
+Rendered at 96dpi, 144dpi, 192dpi, 240dpi, 288dpi, 384dpi, 480dpi, and
+576dpi, Capitaine cursors sufficiently covers all named pixel densities as of early 2020.

 ## Pre-built binaries

 ### GNU/Linux

 Everything you need to build the xcursor theme is found in `src/`, and the prebuilt theme for GNU/Linux desktops is found in `dist/`.

 ### Windows

 I have also provided a Windows cursor theme available in `.windows/`, though it is not buildable from source due to the broken nature of Microsoft's operating system.
 Microsoft cursors must be made using a